telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/specifying-a-culture.md

 # Specifying a Culture

-The **RadCalendar** control supports the **System.Globalization** namespace.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control supports the **System.Globalization** namespace.
 This namespace consists of classes (**CompareInfo**, **CultureInfo**, **RegionInfo**, etc.) that contain culture-related information such as the language, country/region, sort order for strings, calendars in use, and format patterns for dates, currency, and numbers.
 They are useful classes for writing internationalized applications.

 >caution
 **RadCalendar** supports all the cultures in the System.Globalization namespace that are based on the **Gregorian** calendar.